The Starbucks menu is expansive and often confusing for those who have never been there.

 - Pineapple passion fruit lemonade: With freeze-dried pineapple, ice, and lemonade.

-Frappuccino drinks are also an available cold drink at Starbucks (and most other coffee places).
+Frappuccino drinks are also available cold drinks at Starbucks (and most other coffee places).

 Frappuccinos are like a milkshake/coffee combo, ideal for those with a sweet tooth who aren’t afraid of a little sugar rush.